 % Of offices that were assessed (by entity or statutory authorities or third parties)

 Child labor

 Forced/involuntary labor

-Sexual harassment The Company is in compliance with the laws, as
+Sexual harassment The Commonwis in compliance with the laws or emiliable

-Discrimination at workplace applicable
+Discrimination at workplace The Company is in compliance with the laws, as applicable

 Wages

 Others

-11. Provide details of any corrective actions taken or underway to address significant risks /concerns arising from the assessments at Question 9 above.
+11. Provide details of any corrective actions taken or underway to address significant risks / concerns arising from the assessments at Question 9 above.